 - Maintains technical knowledge by attending educational workshops, studying publications, and participating in scheduled drills.

 - Maintains fire station building, grounds, and related equipment by completing maintenance schedules.

 - Contributes to team effort by accomplishing related results as needed.

-[Work Hours & Benefits] Placing your discussion of working hours and benefits in this section of your job description is a strategic move.
+[Work Hours & Benefits] Discussing working hours and benefits in this section of your firefighter job description is a strategic move.
 People want to know what their average work day will look like.
 Provide detailed information about working conditions or requirements, including shift work, weekend work, overtime, and break schedule.
 This is especially relevant for firefighters.
 State whether employees will have 24 hour shifts or work in 8-12 hour shifts.
 Additionally, make sure to mention your own unique compensation and benefits package.